 - a.
 Front Yards. - i.
 Accessory Structures shall be located to the rear of main buildings. - ii.
-Detached garages and/or carports shall be located away from adjacent public roadways, to the rear, or shall be perpendicular to adjacent roadways to the greatest extent feasible.
-For maximum carport dimensions, refer to the Base District. - b.
+Detached garages and/or carports shall be located away from adjacent public roadways, to the rear, or shall be perpendicular to adjacent roadways to the greatest extent feasible. - b.
 Interior-Side and Rear Yards.
-Accessory Structures shall be set back from interior side and rear property lines as follows:
+Accessory Structures shall be set back from interior side and rear property lines as follows: - i.

-- i.
 If Adjacent to Single-Family Districts.
 Accessory Structures, including garages and covered parking spaces, shall be set back per the underlying district or operative plan, whichever is greater. - ii.
 All Other Districts.
 Five feet. - 4.
 Non-Residential Districts.
 Accessory Structures shall comply with the setbacks per the underlying district or operative plan, whichever is greater. - E. Height.
 Accessory Structures are subject to the height limitations specific to the zoning district in which they are located except as provided below in Residential Districts.